sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/reference/OOP.md

 <note>The SARL Eclipse product includes the tools for programming with the Java and Xtend languages.</note>

-## Comparison between SARL, Java and Xtend
+## Comparison between SARL and Other Languages

 <a href="https://en.wikipedia.org/wiki/Java_(programming_language)">Java</a>, [Xtend](https://www.eclipse.org/xtend/) and
 [Scala](http://scala-lang.org/) are object-oriented programming languages.